Explore the peoples, magics, and lands of the Tidecaller world with this detailed (and non-spoilery) encyclopedia!

 Religion

-Kala the Holy is blank-eyed and massive—also known as Kala the Heart, they are the sublime, unknowable core of all the faces, celebrated in the first thaw of spring with reverent songs and prayers.
+Ula the Holy is blank-eyed and massive—also known as Ula the Heart, they are the sublime, unknowable core of all the faces, celebrated in the first thaw of spring with reverent songs and prayers.

 Potential Covers